Xpazeman/tld-remove-clutter/Tutorial.md

 So objects, like paintings or rugs have a letter in the name like: **OBJ_PictureFrameA_LOD0** or **OBJ_RugF_Prefab** (the suffix after the name doesn't matter).
 In this case we have some options:
 * We can target only that specific rug or painting by using __PictureFrameA__ or __RugF__ as filter.
-* We can target all painting or rugs, simply using __PictureFrame__ and __Rug__
+* We can target all painting or rugs, simply using __PictureFrame__ and __Rug__ (See definitions in decorations.json for examples of this)

 Basically what filter does is search for every object which name starts with __OBJ_[filter]__, not caring what comes after it.